shuhuiluo/fastnum/doc/LIB.md

 # fastnum

 Fixed-size signed and unsigned decimal numbers, implemented in pure Rust.
-Suitable for financial, crypto and any other fixed-precision calculations.
+Suitable for financial, crypto, and any other fixed-precision calculations.

 [IEEE 754]: https://en.wikipedia.org/wiki/IEEE_754